luispc111/PlanesDeEstudio/README.md

 ## Technical description

+Front-end:
-HTML and CSS is used for the frontend.
+- HTML and CSS is used for the frontend.
+- Bootstrap.

+Back-end:
-Javascript is used for the modification of tables and changes in the progress bar.
+- Javascript is used in tables, colors, buttons and progress bar modificactions.

-JSON is used to have the information of the courses, as well as their semester and the requirements to register it.
+- JSON will be used to have the information of the courses, as well as their semester and the requirements to register it.

 ## How can I try?